 In summation, Walter Stahr’s biography is well worth buying and reading.
 We long have needed a thorough study of this outstanding leader from what was our greatest generation of leaders.

-The books on the founding may be found in The Imaginative Conservative Bookstore.
 This essay is published here with the gracious permission of the University Bookman.
 It was originally published in the University Bookman, (Volume 44, Number 1 Fall 2005).